Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 shih tzu with teddy bear cut

-Shih Tzus have always lived as fancy lap dogs, so they’re excellent for apartment dwellers.
+Shih Tzus have always been fancy lap dogs, and they’re excellent for apartment dwellers.
 They do well with only 20 minutes of exercise daily and love children and other animals.
-Because of their small size and indoor history, they can easily injure themselves, so be careful on outings.
+Because of their small size, they can easily injure themselves, so be careful on outings.

 Pros